sap-tutorials/Tutorials/tutorials/ai-core-metrics/ai-core-metrics.md

 [ACCORDION-BEGIN [Step 11: ](Compare metrics (optional))]

-Create two configurations: one with `DT_MAX_DEPTH = 3` and another with `DT_MAX_DEPTH = 6`.
-Then create executions for both of those configurations.
+Create two configurations: one with `DT_MAX_DEPTH = 3` and the other with `DT_MAX_DEPTH = 6`.
+Then create executions for both configurations.

 !![image](img/ail/compare-1.png)

-You can then compare metrics for the executions using two different configurations.
+You can then compare metrics for the executions using the two different configurations.

 !![image](img/ail/compare-2.png)